70% of Your Immune System Resides in Your Gut

 Probiotics are live microorganisms that form part of a natural and healthy gut flora.
 When administered in adequate dosages, probiotics can confer a health benefit for the host, and help to restore microbial balance.

-the intestinal microbiome importance
+Importance of the intestinal microbiome

 The intestinal microbiome is very important for our health because it is able to:

-- fight against pathogenic bacteria through a mechanism of competition and the production of antibacterial substances (bacteriocin, H2O2, lactic acid, etc.);
+- Fight against pathogenic bacteria through a mechanism of competition and the production of antibacterial substances (bacteriocin, H2O2, lactic acid, etc.);

 - Produce short-chain fatty acids, the most important nourishment for enteric cells;